Orca swimming under water in Lofoten

 It’s a safe activity, and fun for the whole family!

-If you’re new to whale watching, it might sound scary at first — after all, whales are extremely large mammals, and you will encounter them out in the wild.
-But don’t worry: Norways has a long history of whale watching, as it also interests locals.
+If you're new to whale watching, it might sound intimidating at first — after all, whales are extremely large mammals, and you will encounter them out in the wild.
+But don't worry: Norway has a long history of whale watching, as it also interests locals.

 Trips you might like